 - Staff advocating on your behalf on the Medicare fee schedule via submission of formal comments and face-to-face meetings.

 Producing Results that Matter

 Through our advocacy to protect the value of pathology services, overall Medicare payments to pathologists are projected to increase between 2018 and 2019.
 Due to the CAP’s engagement with the CMS and other stakeholders, our advocacy achieved positive changes, resulting in increases in payment for pathology services between the proposed and final Medicare Physician Fee Schedule (PFS) rulemakings (see graph).
-Without the CAP’s advocacy on Medicare payment, it was estimated that reimbursements from Medicare to pathologists in the final rules would have been $15 million lower over the two years.
-Read more in our Annual Report.
+Without the CAP’s advocacy on Medicare payment, it was estimated that reimbursements from Medicare to pathologists in the final rules would have been $22 million lower over the three years.
+Read more in our Annual Report

 What We Are Doing

 Learn more about the ways we are fighting for fair pay for the value you provide as a pathologist: